-In England, it is a statutory requirement for an apprentice to spend 20% of their paid time ‘off-the-job’.
+In England, it is a statutory requirement for an apprentice to spend at least 6 hours per week of their paid time ‘off-the-job’.
 This involves essential training to help the apprentice gain the skills needed to complete their apprenticeship.

 Off-the-job training is delivered by subject experts and can include: